SalesforceLabs/OrgCheck/docs/index2.faq.md

 # Frequently Asked Questions (FAQ) about Org Check

-## Question 1: How do I install Org Check?
+## Question 1: How do I install Org Check salesforce app?
 **Org Check** is a Salesforce application which can be installed on **any** Salesforce organization **very easily**.
 No additional infrastructure is required.
 No additional license.
 Simple as A.B.C.
  - Step 1: Go to the AppExchange
     - Go to the AppExchange at [https://appexchange.salesforce.com](https://appexchange.salesforce.com)